The page has been translated by Gen AI.

 3. Define the Log configuration file for log collection for ServiceWatch.

-• If you want to collect logs, you need to configure log.json.
+• If you want to collect logs, you must configure log.json.

-fileLog > operatorsDefinition for parsing log messages to be collected
+fileLog > operatorsDefined to parse log messages to collect

-fileLog > operators > regexExpress log message format as a regular expression
+fileLog > operators > regexExpress log message format as regular expression

-fileLog > operators > timestampThe format of the Time Stamp of the log message to be sent to ServiceWatch
+fileLog > operators > timestampFormat of Time Stamp of log message to be sent to ServiceWatch

 logMetas > log_group_valueLog group name created to send logs to ServiceWatch